jungmyung-lee/lifestep-internship/project5/README.md

 - basketball coaching experience
 - biomechanical domain knowledge
-- pose estimation and machine learning
+- pose estimation, machine learning, and deep learning

 shooting motions were transformed into interpretable temporal representations.

-Experimental results suggest that, under limited data conditions, machine learning models leveraging **domain-informed feature representations** can exhibit **more stable generalization behavior** than deep temporal models whose representational capacity cannot be fully exploited.
+Experimental results suggest that, **under limited data conditions**, the **XGBoost machine learning model** can exhibit more stable performance than the **CNN + LSTM deep learning model**.

 This finding highlights the importance of
 **aligning model complexity with data regime**